 The above questions are not by any means an all inclusive list of questions to ask your wedding photographer.
 However, we hope they point you in the right direction of things to think about before the big day.
 The takeaway is that you really want to put a lot of thought into what type of photographer and what types of photography you want for your wedding.
 You also want to do your very best to “cover all the bases” so there are no surprises.
 The more you think about this before even engaging wedding photographers, the more time you will save everyone involved and the better off you’ll be.

 Have questions about your wedding photography or anything we can help with or provide advice on?
-Please let us know in the comments section below; we would love to hear from you!
-Please also free to Contact Us Here or at 847-687-2336!
+We would love to hear from you!
+Please feel free to Contact Us Here or at 847-687-2336!